Sometimes we forget that grass seed is a living thing, and it needs the right conditions to grow successfully – air, heat, light and water.

 A quick test to see if your soil is moist enough for germination is to drive a screwdriver into the soil.
 If it can reach up to 6/7 inches deep you’re in luck – if it can’t, it needs a lot more water.

 If your lawn is suffering from dry soil, there’s a good chance it is also suffering from compaction.
 Compaction happens when the soil is not getting watered whilst also receiving heavy traffic (lots of walking over it).
 This causes the soil to become hard and dry, and it is essentially suffocating.

 Seeds require oxygen to germinate – this respiration breaks down the food stored within the seed.

 This stored oxygen then provides the seed with the energy it needs to shoot up.
-If you have compacted soil, it is important to break it up before sowing.
-Ideally your seedbed should be level and worked over to a fine tilth – nice and crumbly and no lumps or bumps.
+If you have compacted soil, it's important to break it up before sowing.
+Ideally, your seedbed should be level and worked over to a fine tilth.
+Your seed will flourish best when sown into nice and crumbly soil with no lumps or bumps.

 In short, if you aren’t watering enough and your seed is sitting on top of hard dry soil, or buried too deep beneath it – you will experience issues with germination.
-We have lots of guides on how to sow new grass seed and overseed your lawn as well as information on how to repair a drought damaged lawn.
+We have lots of guides on how to sow new grass seed and overseed your lawn as well as information on how to repair a drought-damaged lawn.